Naveen94/Capture_Bot/README.md

 # Usage:

-Step 1: Edit the source code and add the following appropraite paths:
+Step 1: Edit the source code and add the following paths appropraitely:

 Fakepath1 - path for chrome/firefox/IE driver,